fluencelabs/docs/docs/aqua-book/language/values.md

   <- res!
 ```

-The length of an array can be obtained using the `.length` command.
+The length of a collection can be obtained using the `.length` command.

 ```aqua
 func getLength(arr: []string) -> u32: